umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/_index.md

 - 20% Assessment on spiritual and Right Now talk material.
 - 20% Labs

-"Spiritual" material refers to lectures not considered part of the core skill set; the "[Right Now](http://web.mit.edu/fnl/volume/254/winston.html)" material refers to lectures given by what's-happening-right-now guest lecturers.
+"Spiritual" material refers to lectures not considered part of the core skill set; the "{{% resource_link "4ddd6786-7a2a-4e3c-8481-d14e6dba45d0" "Right Now" %}}" material refers to lectures given by what's-happening-right-now guest lecturers.

 ### Instructor Insights on Assessment